amorist/awesome/README.md

 ## Python

+- [demucs](https://github.com/facebookresearch/demucs) - Code for the paper Music Source Separation in the Waveform Domain
 - [geo-heatmap](https://github.com/luka1199/geo-heatmap) - :world_map: Generate an interactive geo heatmap from your Google location data
 - [bcc](https://github.com/iovisor/bcc) - BCC - Tools for BPF-based Linux IO analysis, networking, monitoring, and more
 - [cascadia-code](https://github.com/microsoft/cascadia-code) - This is a fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.